Excess Food Opportunities Map

 The U.S. EPA Excess Food Opportunities Map supports nationwide diversion of excess food from landfills.
 The interactive map identifies and displays facility-specific information about potential generators and recipients of excess food in the industrial, commercial and institutional sectors and also provides estimates of excess food by generator type.

 - food manufacturing and processing facilities.

-- food wholesalers and distributors.
+- food wholesale and retail.